drduh/macOS-Security-and-Privacy-Guide/README.md

 > Computer hackers scan networks so they can attempt to identify computers to attack.
 You can prevent your computer from responding to some of these scans by using **stealth mode**.
 When stealth mode is enabled, your computer does not respond to ICMP ping requests, and does not answer to connection attempts from a closed TCP or UDP port.
 This makes it more difficult for attackers to find your computer.

-Finally, you may wish to disable the *Automatically allow signed software to receive incoming connections* feature.
+Finally, you may wish to disable feature, *Automatically allow signed software to receive incoming connections*.

     sudo defaults write /Library/Preferences/com.apple.alf allowsignedenabled -bool false